tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LP_Ins_Welcome.md

 * Communicate that today's lesson will be a continuation of the last session; however, there will be more emphasis and focus on using FinTech APIs in a practical manner.

 * Underscore that practical APIs work just like the fun APIs (i.e. Python BlackJack).
 A client submits a request, and a server responds.
+Ask the students a quick refresher question:

+    **Question** What is the name or conceptual phrase for this interaction/relationship between a client and an API.

+    **Answer** Client-server model.

 * There are a number of FinTech APIs available that grant users the ability to create and execute analytic pipelines on various forms of financial data.